microsoft/WhatTheHack/037-WindowsVirtualDesktop/Student/09-Automate-WVD-Tasks.md

 1. Publish a Remote App on the UK South host pool

     - 3.1: Create an application group called "Monet" using Azure CLI
-    - 3.2: Publish Paint as an applicaton in the Monet application group using PowerShell
+    - 3.2: Publish Paint as an application in the Monet application group using PowerShell
     - 3.3: Change the display name for the Paint app to "Monet" using PowerShell
     - 3.4: Create an RBAC assignment for the Monet application group adding only "hulk" using Azure CLI